 Here we are in that week between Christmas and New Year.
 A time for looking back and a time for looking forward.
 So – looking back on it, how did this year go?
 Join Berni Dymet in looking back on …

-Well … here we are in that funny little week between Christmas and New Year.
-It’s kind of a time for looking back and a time for looking forward.
-So – looking back on it, how did this year go?
+Well, here we are in that funny little week of what often feels a bit like suspended animation … this week between Christmas and New Year.
+For many, it’s a time of rest.
+But also a time for looking back and reflecting on the year that’s been.
+So – looking back on it, how did this year go for you?

 It’s great that you can join me again today, right here, on “A Different Perspective”.
 I always think that this week between Christmas and New Year, it’s an interesting week.
 The big rush leading up to Christmas, well, that’s over.
 Christmas Day is gone and New Year’s Eve is almost upon us.
 The days are ticking down and another year’s over with yet a new one just about to begin.